pedersenju/tap-quickstart-guides/single-cluster/ADVANCED_USAGE.md

 This is needed in order get scan results in the tap GUI.
 Official docs [here](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.3/tap/GUID-scst-store-create-service-account.html#ro-serv-accts)

-create the service account and a secret.
+Create the service account and a secret:

 ```bash
 kubectl apply -f - -o yaml << EOF